ClassicMike48/UWWaitlisters/README.md

 # UW Waitlisters - Spring 2023

 ## What is UW Waitlisters?
 UW Waitlisters is a web application designed to streamline student-professor question sessions, often known as Office Hours.
 Office Hours offer students the ability to consult with the teaching faculty individually for help with a variety of issues: homework, lecture concepts, grading, test review, and more.
-UW Waitlisters offers a variety of features to better fascilitate Office Hours events so students can recieve help in a timely manner while reducing management overhead for professors.
+UW Waitlisters offers a variety of features to better facilitate Office Hours events so students can recieve help in a timely manner while reducing management overhead for professors.

 ## Features
 - #### Create an account with UW Waitlisters.